 Did something happen to physics in the twentieth century?

-And physics did become more of a cultural phenomenon in the twentieth century.
+Well, science did become more of a cultural phenomenon in the twentieth century.